 Place on sheet of filo dough flat on a work surface with the long end in front of you.
 Brush the dough lightly with olive oil and sprinkle it with a teaspoon of bread crumbs.
 Working quickly, slide another sheet of filo dough on top of the first, brush with olive oil, and sprinkle lightly with bread crumbs.
 (Use just enough bread crumbs so the layers of filo don't stick together.)
 Pile 4 layers on top of each other this way brushing each with olive oil and sprinkling each with bread crumbs.

-1/3 cup spinach filling on the shorter end and roll the filo up diagonally as if folding a flag.
+Cut the sheets of filo in thirds lengthwise.
+Place 1/3 cup spinach filling on the shorter end and roll the filo up diagonally as if folding a flag.
 They fold the triangle of filo over straight and then diagonally again.
 Continue folding first diagonally and then straight until you reach the end of the sheet.
 The filling should be totally enclosed.
 Place each finished strudel, seam side down, on a baking sheet and brush lightly with olive oil.

 Continue assembling filo layers and folding the filling until all of the filling or all of the sheets have been used.
 Sprinkle sea salt over the finished strudels and bake for 30-35 minutes until the filo is browned and crisp.
 Serve hot.

-DN: These can be made 6 hours ahead and reheated in a 375 degree oven for 10 minutes.)
+(DN: These can be made 6 hours ahead and reheated in a 375 degree oven for 10 minutes.)

 Tuesday, February 17, 2009